alphacep/vosk-flutter/README.md

 await speechService.start();
 ```
 #### Linux
-Use any suitable plugin to get the microphone data and [pass it to a recognizer](#recognize-audio-data)
+Use any suitable plugin to get the microphone input and [pass it to a recognizer](#recognize-audio-data)